🤝 Trystero

 Progress updates for an example.

-Registers a callback function that runs when data for this action is received from other peers.
+Registers a callback function that runs when partial data is received

 (percent, peerId, metadata)